NATO Security Assistance and Training for Ukraine: Headquarters and operational sites

 Beginning in January 2025, NSATU's coordination of security in Rzeszów includes two German Patriot batteries stationed in eastern Poland to provide integrated air and missile defense of the hub against air threats.

 The logistics node at Câmpia Turzii, Romania, is being scaled up as a secondary logistics enabling node.
+Logistics Enabling Node — Romania (LEN‑R) is a multinational logistics node established to receive, stage, account for, and onward‑move defense articles and personnel destined for Ukraine.
+LEN‑R operates under allied coordination and host‑nation authorities to provide secure throughput, inventory control, and chain‑of‑custody for donated and transferred materiel.

+LEN‑R’s primary missions include RSOM, secure storage and accountability; and retrograde/repair facilitation for materiel transiting to the Armed Forces of Ukraine.
+National sources indicate Romania has identified infrastructure and authorized personnel to host LEN‑R facilities under national and NATO authorities.
+It complements other logistics nodes, including LEN‑P, by providing allied throughput and interfacing with US and allied maintenance and contracting efforts.
 The base, known as "Baza 71 Aeriană General Emanoil Ionescu", houses, among others, US multi-role fighter squadrons and drone units, and is being upgraded according to NATO-funded expansion contracts.
-As of October 2025, Câmpia Turzii is not reported to be at operational parity with Rzeszów but is being developed as an additional logistics corridor and redundancy, while risk of cross-border traffic exposure in Poland persists.
+As of December 2025, Câmpia Turzii is not reported to be at operational parity with Rzeszów but is being developed as an additional logistics corridor and redundancy, while risk of cross-border traffic exposure in Poland persists.

+NSATU official reporting and allied coverage describe NSATU’s coordinating role; public reporting and evaluations document LEN‑P and LEN‑R operational roles and host‑nation actions.
 The NSATU staff footprint is further supplemented by personnel at SHAPE in Casteau, Belgium, as well as liaison/coordination points at two logistics nodes.
 These numbers account for the cited "up to 700" personnel figure, which includes "assisting personnel" distributed across NSATU HQ, SHAPE, and node sites.
 (Note: Exact breakdown is not disclosed.)